koendv/openscad-raspberrypi/README.md

 - Choose the "Ash" color scheme to get monochrome gray output.
 From the menu, choose *Edit->Preferences->3D View*.
 Select color scheme "Ash".

+- Switch displaying axis off.
+The mind rebels if an axis sticks out of the screen, coming straigh at you.
+In many cases, objects "behind" the screen are easier on the eye than objects that "stick out" from the screen.

 - Click the render icon ![render](images/render-32.png) to render your object.

 - Click the 3D glasses icon ![anaglyph](images/Anaglyph-32.png) to toggle stereo mode.